dflynn-volpe/FMI_report/FMI_SDC_Report_TODO.md

+# TODO for FMI_Waze_Assessment

 Is the secure data commons on it's way to becoming a commons?
 - What are the next steps for the SDC as a platform for cross-project analysis?
+- Add to the Areas for Improvement for SDC section to finish it.

 What did we need to have?
 - requesting access: getting FMI data access from Ed
 - buckets: team bucket requested
 - code repositories

+- What hurdles have been overcome already by the SDC team?
+	+ Holes in the data being logged by SDC team,
+	+ Confluence for sharing processes and documentation -- having a common place to document best practices for each data set.
+Suggestion for 'phase 3' from Billy: put a Confluence instance inside SDC (like GitLab)

 What is scalable?

 "Demonstrate the SDC's utility in gaining new insights"